davidbrowne/dsga/docs/DETAILS.md

 ## Detailed Generic Example

-A the top of the [README](../README.md), there is a quick example of evaluating a cubic bezier curve for 2D points that uses float as the type of the vector elements.
+At the top of the [README](../README.md), there is a quick example of evaluating a cubic bezier curve for 2D points that uses float as the type of the vector elements.
 This works great as a one-off example, but what if one cares to generalize this as part of a library?
 What if it is desired to work directly with swizzles?
 In this case, ```vector_base``` will be the generic hook.

 Now the control points can use any of the floating-point types, and they can have any number of elements that are allowed for the vector types.
 The return value will be a vector with the same floating-point type and same number of elements.